juspay/hyperswitch/docs/architecture.md

 ## Locker

-The application utilizes a rust locker (Tarturus) which is built with a GDPR compliant personal identifiable information (PII) storage and secure encryption algorithms to be fully compliant with **Payment Card Industry Data Security Standard (PCI DSS)** requirements ensuring that all payment-related data is handled and stored securely.
+The application utilizes a Rust locker built with a GDPR compliant PII (personal identifiable information) storage.
+It also uses secure encryption algorithms to be fully compliant with **PCI DSS** (Payment Card Industry Data Security Standard) requirements, this ensures that all payment-related data is handled and stored securely.
 You can find the source code of locker [here](https://github.com/juspay/hyperswitch-card-vault).

 ## Monitoring